 As students begin to think about life after high school, they need to consider all their options.
 Whether a student plans to go to a college or a trade school, or find a job right away, here are some resources for information and support during that transition period.

-Have your child give thought to whether and when he/she would like to disclose information about his/her disability to employers and schools.
+Whether and when students with disabilities would like to disclose information about their disability to employers and schools is up to them.
+Parents should encourage their children with disabilities to think about disclosure and should be supportive as their children make their own decisions.
 For more information, see the National Collaborative on Workforce and Disability (NCWD)’s 411 on Disability Disclosure.
 College students with disabilities will need to self-identify and request services from their schools.
 Every college has an office of accessibility; Hunter College's Office of AccessABILITY has a particularly helpful website.

 - To learn about the rights and responsibilities of college students, see the website of the U.S. Department of Education Office of Civil Rights.
 You can also call the local Office of Civil Rights at (646) 428-3900 or the federal Office of Civil Rights at (800) 421-3481.